 How to Deduct Business Travel Expenses

 Do you travel for your own business?
 Do you have employees who travel?
-Make sure you know travel expenses are deductible - and what's not.
+Make sure you know which travel expenses are deductible - and which are not.

 How "Business Travel" Is Determined